 Don’t lose heart!
 You’re just learning the ropes – and learning what not to do!

 Just remember that whatever bit of success you have is a ton better than the failures you were having.
 Keep at it and you will get better!

 I suggest trying these steps for a minimum of three months before you decide to change anything (like your budget amount or reward amount).

 But if you feel right away that something is not working, it is better to be flexible than to throw in the towel altogether.

 And I’ll be here with you every step of the way!

-Sign up now and I’ll send you my Budget Worksheet for FREE!
+Sign up now and you can get my Budget Worksheet for FREE!

 You’ll be subscribed to my newsletter where you’ll be the first to see my newest articles about working smarter, not harder!